Herbs in oral (and other) healing

 Introduction, general advice & considerations

-On things to consider when using herbal and similar nature-derived remedies to heal, treat or improve one's gums and teeth.
+On things to consider when using herbal and similar nature-derived remedies to heal, treat or improve one's gums and teeth - or any physical issue or disease..

 Herbs can be highly therapeutic

 Using plants and their derivatives (extracts etc.) to trigger and/or assist the in-built self-healing mechanisms of the body may be as old as humankind.
 It is well-known that guided by instinct, animals too will seek out certain plants for health and healing purposes (and possibly frequently combine this with fasting).
-For some powerful human healing testimonials involving herbs, compare for instance the real-life stories serious gum disease (teeth wiggling in their sockets) and chronic periodontitis [after twice daily brushing using conventional toothpaste had failed]).
+For some powerful dental healing testimonials involving herbs, compare for instance the real-life stories serious gum disease (teeth wiggling in their sockets) and chronic periodontitis [after twice daily brushing using conventional toothpaste had failed]).
+And many powerful cancer cure testimonials involving herbs have been listed here.

 Special tip: when taken in combination with other herbs, cayenne pepper due to its circulation-enhancing properties increases their absorption, power and effectiveness.